AI4EPS/ADTomo.jl/docs/README.md

 In this part, we do not pick arrival time manually and use Phasenet to get all traveltime data.

-1. choose the region, period, networks and channels by setting "congig.py"
+1. set the region, period, networks and channels by editting "config.json"
 2. run "download_waveform_event.py" to get all the waveforms in this set region.
 3. run "run_phasenet.py" to get all the required data of P picks and S picks in the folder with the name of the region.